-Public information to the general public and jurisdictions will also be coordinated, planned, and carried out through the SJOA JIC.
-The District will assist with risk communication as requested through the OA.
-See www.sigov.org/oes for relevant SJOA plans and procedures.
+Information to the general public and jurisdictions will also be coordinated, planned, and carried out through the SJOA JIC.
+The District will assist with communication as requested through the OA.
+See www.sjgov.org/oes for relevant SJOA plans and procedures.

-The District will provide a Public Information Officer (PIO) as requested who will have authority to approve information releases.
+The District will provide a Public Information Officer (PIO), as requested, who will have authority to approve information releases.
 The District PIO will identify the location and schedule of the JIC from the SJOA PIO at the beginning of the flood event.